How (Not) to Hybridize Neural and Mechanistic Models for Epidemiological Forecasting: Experimental Results

 \subsection{Evaluation Protocol}

-We evaluate all models under a unified protocol: \textbf{(1) Forecast accuracy:} evaluate forecasting performance using standard pointwise error metrics on the infection trajectory. \textbf{(2) Peak detection accuracy:} evaluate peak detection performance by comparing the \emph{predicted and true peak values} (magnitude) and the \emph{predicted and true peak times} (timing).
-For multi-wave sequences, we focus on the dominant peak within the forecasting window. \textbf{(3) Parameter estimation:} for models that infer epidemiological parameters, evaluate the quality of the \emph{estimated parameter trajectories}. \paragraph{Evaluation Metrics.} Across all experiments, we report standard error metrics, including RMSE and MAE.
-All results are averaged over multiple random seeds to ensure statistical robustness.
+We evaluate all models under a unified protocol: \textbf{(1) Forecast accuracy:} evaluate forecasting performance using standard pointwise error metrics on the infection trajectory. \textbf{(2) Peak detection accuracy:} evaluate peak detection performance by comparing the {predicted and true peak values} (magnitude) and the {predicted and true peak times} (timing).
+For multi-wave sequences, we focus on the dominant peak within the forecasting window. \textbf{(3) Parameter estimation:} for models that infer epidemiological parameters, evaluate the quality of the {estimated parameter trajectories}.

+\paragraph{Evaluation metrics.} For forecast accuracy we report root-mean-square error (RMSE) on $I(t)$ over the entire forecast window and selected horizon windows.
+For peak detection we report signed and absolute errors for both peak timing and peak magnitude.
+For parameter inference across synthetic datasets, where ground truth is available, we report per-parameter RMSE for $\beta(t)$, $\gamma(t)$, and $\delta(t)$.
+All metrics are reported as mean $\pm$ std over random seeds to ensure statistical robustness.